SaikiranG667/Live-Host-Open-Port-Detector-LAN-Scanner-/README.md

 # 🔍 Nmap LAN Scanner

 A simple Bash-based Nmap tool to discover live hosts and open ports on your local network.
-Great for beginners learning cybersecurity and network scanning.

 ---

 ## 🚀 Features